2Kelvin/alx-low_level_programming/0x00-hello_world/README.md

-0. Preprocessor: saves the output to another file
+0. Preprocessor: stops at preprocessing then saves the output to another file
+1. Compiler: compiles c file but does not link